About

 All communication with the investigators will be treated with the utmost sensitivity, and your name and other identifying details will not be shared or made public without your authorization or except as required by law.
 No survivors will be named in the report.
 Further, Aleta Law also will not personally identify individuals reporting misconduct and will be sensitive to all trauma-related concerns when preparing the report.

-The School encourages all members of our community to communicate directly with the Berkshire County District Attorney’s Office (413-443-5951) and/or the Massachusetts Department of Children and Families (413-236-1800) if they are contacted by either of these agencies or if they have knowledge regarding any misconduct within the scope of their investigations.
+Please note that the School has cooperated fully with all authorities, including the Berkshire County District Attorney's Office, and has been in active communication with the Massachusetts Department of Children and Families.
+We encourage all members of our community to communicate directly with the Berkshire County District Attorney’s Office (413-443-5951) and/or the Massachusetts Department of Children and Families (413-236-1800) if they are contacted by either of these agencies or if they have knowledge regarding any misconduct within the scope of their investigations.

 We know that this comprehensive investigation will take time.
 We also know that many members of our community are hurting now and are in need of immediate and supportive action steps.
 To this end, we have initiated a multi-year partnership with Learning Courage, a survivor-led national nonprofit that works with schools to support sexual misconduct prevention, trauma-informed response, and healing.